Stokes Equation (2D)

 \[\begin{equation} \dot{\varepsilon}_{ij} = \frac{1}{2} \left( \frac{\partial{v_i}}{\partial{x_j}} + \frac{\partial{v_j}}{\partial{x_i}} \right), \end{equation}\]

-The Stokes equation provides two equations for three unknowns: $v_x$, $v_y$, and $P$.
-To solve for the third unknown, one additional equation is required — the mass conservation equation.
+The Stokes equation yields two equations for the three unknowns $v_x$, $v_y$, and $P$.
+An additional equation is therefore required: the mass conservation equation.

 The conservation of mass (assuming an incompressible medium) is defined as: